 Transfer pricing rules apply to transaction between related entities.
 Transfer pricing rules are based on applicability of the arm’s length principle, i.e. that the parties of the transaction are independent and the applied prices on the transaction are established in accordance with one of the transfer pricing methods allowed under the CIT Law, which are methods prescribed by the OECD Guidelines for Transfer Pricing.

-Upon request by the Macedonian tax authorities, companies should provide enough documentation as evidence that the transactions with related parties were in line with the 'arm's-length principle'.
-Note that the practice of the Public Revenue Office regarding transfer pricing cases is still underdeveloped in Macedonia.
+When submitting annual tax returns, taxpayers are now obliged to attach a report for transactions with affiliated entities.
+Upon request by the tax authorities, companies should provide enough additional documentation as evidence that the transactions with related parties were in line with the 'arm's-length principle'.
+Note that the practice of the Public Revenue Office regarding transfer pricing cases is still underdeveloped in North Macedonia.

 Simplified tax procedure